zuplo/docs/docs/articles/metrics-plugins.md

 ### Dynatrace (Beta)

-Zuplo supports the following metrics:

-- request latency
-- request content length
-- response content length

-By default, we send all three to Dynatrace.
+By default, we send all metrics to Dynatrace.
 However, you have the option below to configure which metrics you want to send.

 :::warning Strict format